27 Fun Things to Know Before Traveling Osaka for the First Time

 4. Stay in a Capsule hotel

 Walking along Dotonbori River Walk is a quiet canal walk lit with building signage, wedged behind the bustling Dotonbori street.
-It separates Dotonbori from Shinsekai.
+It separates Dotonbori from Shinsekai area.
+It is a short walkway along a small river canal, but it is a MUST visit, due to its giant LED billboard signs.
+It puts out a lot of wattage at night.
 The most famous sign is the Running Man sign.
-This river walk is quite short but you’ll see the walk lit up by giant LED signs.

 5. Tombori River Cruise

 How does a short river cruise sound to you?
 Tombori River Cruise is a 20 minute cruise down the atmospheric Tombori River walk.
+I kept missing this, so I did not do it.
 Departs every half hour Monday-Friday 1pm to 9pm, Saturday/Sunday/Holidays 11am to 9pm.
 Location: Tazaemombashi Pier, 5 min northeast from Namba Station.

 Tip: This cruise is included in the Osaka Amazing Pass